-Yes, indoor dining is open, but limited to 25% capacity.
+Previously, indoor dining was open, but limited to 25% capacity.
 With this limited seating, you can anticipate some wait time even if you make advance reservations.
 After all, just because you arrive on time it doesn’t mean that other guests have rotated out.

-To get around this, some restaurants have put seating time limits in place.
+To get around capacity limits, some restaurants have put seating time limits in place.
 But most businesses fear the backlash of bad reviews for rushing guests out.
 So don’t count on that!

 Do I Have To Order Food With My Alcoholic Drinks?
 Or is it Optional?

 Yes, according to that Executive order 202.52, every purchase of an alcoholic beverage must be accompanied by food.
 And it has to be either something for each person drinking or enough food for everyone to share.
 That’s not just an option that the bar has to offer or a rule that they are imposing on you to make more money.